 Working with your distributor to adjust size quantities and forecasting sales based on historical sales data is key to mitigating excessive stock.

-Learning to forecast demand for perishable goods is even more critical for profitability as the opportunity for selling discounted overstock items is limited.
+Learning to do accurate demand forecasting for perishable goods is even more critical for profitability, as the opportunity for selling discounted overstock items is limited.

 Regardless of the cause, overstocking inventory can cause some serious (and costly) problems for your retail store.

-After all, when surplus stock is taking up precious time and resources in your retail store, you are losing both productivity and profitability.
+After all, when surplus stock is taking up precious time and resources in your retail store, you’re losing both productivity and profitability.